bedhanger/mwe/python/requiresthat/README.rst

     X = C(data='spam')
     X.method()

-The ``that`` can be almost any valid Python statement which can be evaluated for its veracity, and whose result will decide whether or not the method fires/will be considered a success.
+The ``that`` can be almost any valid Python statement which can be evaluated and whose veracity can be asserted, and the result thereof will decide whether or not the method fires/will be considered a success.

 The parameter ``when`` decides if the condition is a-priori, post-mortem, or before-and-after.
 The default is a-priori, meaning a precondition.
 Note that before-and-after does *not* mean during;
 you cannot mandate an invariant this way!

-``RequirementNotFulfilledError`` is the exception you have to deal with in case a condition is not met.
+``RequirementNotFulfilledError`` is the exception you have to deal with in case a condition is not met.  ``NoCallableConstructError`` gets raised should you apply the decorator to a construct that is not callable.